Listen to This Article:

 - Inventory: Sous chefs may also track and order inventory, as well as ensure the kitchen staff has what they need in terms of tools and supplies to seamlessly deliver a finished product.

-Sous Chef Job Requirements
+Sous Chef Job Requirements and Core Skills

 Obtain a Culinary Arts Education

 Although this may not be mandatory, many sous chef positions may require some sort of formal culinary education.
-Students enrolled in culinary school at Escoffier build practical skills in the kitchen by diving into foundational concepts sous chefs may need to know.
+Students enrolled in culinary school at Escoffier can build practical skills in the kitchen by diving into foundational concepts sous chefs may need to know.

 These concepts can include: